 Weather in the Maldives in September

 It’s no wonder that tourist numbers experience a decline during September.
-Even the temperatures only reach around 27°C, making it one of the cooler months of the year.
+Even the temperatures only reach around 27°C, making it one of the year’s cooler months.

 Weather in the Maldives in October

 The wet season is finally coming to a close when the year trundles on to October in the Maldives.
 That, however, does not mean that October is without its downpours.
-There are still a lot of those to be had; it’s the third-rainiest month of the year.
+There are still many of those to be had; it’s the third-rainiest month of the year.

 Nighttime temperatures are 25°C, and the sea temperatures are about 28°C. Basically, there’s not a lot of change, though it does start to get less rainy by the end of the month.